rsaikali/linkypy/README.md

 ## Credits

-Charles @hallard (https://github.com/hallard) for the µTeleInfo USB dongle.
+Thank you to Charles (https://github.com/hallard) for the µTeleInfo USB dongle and documentation.